ingresso-group/slate/source/includes/_purchase.md

 # Purchase

+PURCHASE IS NOT YET IMPLEMENTED - DUE VERY SOON!

 General recommendation on sending customer data:

 * You must pass in the customer name, phone numbers and address for the purchase